Cosmetic Dentistry: Two examples showing how porcelain veneers can be used to fill in tooth gaps.

 Some dentists might feel that placing dental crowns would be the better choice.
 This would simply be a matter for the treating dentist to decide.
 The cosmetic end result of either approach would be the same.

-In in regards to the degree of difficulty of the dentistry involved, we'd expect that making the changes we show for the upper teeth would be relatively routine.
+In regard to the degree of difficulty of the dentistry involved, we’d expect that making the changes we show for the upper teeth would be relatively routine.

 2) Treating the lower teeth. - As for the lower teeth, it's the importance of their color that will determine which treatment approach should be taken.